UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_remote_desktop_website.md

 Do use the `UPPMAX` [2-factor authentication](get_uppmax_2fa.md) (i.e. not SUPR!)

-???- question "How does that web page look like?"
+???- question "What does that web page look like?"

     ![Bianca login, first dialog](./img/bianca_gui_login_1st.png)